DRASHHTIPATEL/PROGRAMMING-_IN-PYTHON_CE259/README.md

 **practical 8**
 Write a Program in Python to implement a Stack Data Structure using Class and Objects, with push, pop, and traversal method.

+**practical 9**
+Consider an example of declaring the examination result.
+Design three classes: Student, Exam, and Result.
+The Student class has data members such as those representing rollNumber, Name, etc. Create the class Exam by inheriting Student class.
+The Exam class adds fields representing the marks scored in six subjects.
+Derive Result from the Exam class, and it has its own fields such as total_marks.
+Write an interactive program to model this relationship.